Muriel Stanley Venne: Activism

 After leaving university, Venne began working for the Métis Association of Alberta and established the "Edmonton Native Outreach Program."

 In 1973, Venne was one of the first seven members appointed by Premier Peter Lougheed to the Alberta Human Rights Commission.
-During her term as President, Vennue hosted the "Aboriginal Women’s Human Rights Symposium and the Gathering Our Strength – Violence Against Aboriginal Women Conference" in Edmonton.
+During her term as President, Venne hosted the "Aboriginal Women’s Human Rights Symposium and the Gathering Our Strength – Violence Against Aboriginal Women Conference" in Edmonton.

 Venne wrote The Rights Path, a booklet explaining human rights to all Indigenous Albertans.
 The booklet was endorsed by Mary Robinson, United Nations High Commissioner for Human Rights.

+In 1993, Venne criticised how some communities and women were not represented at the Canada Royal Commission on Aboriginal People's National Round Table on Aboriginal Economic Development and Resources, asking why the panellists were all men and why no business women were asked to contribute.

 In 1994, Venne founded The Institute for the Advancement of Aboriginal Women (IAAW).
 Venne campaigned with IAAW to raise awareness about the cases of Missing and Murdered Indigenous Women in Canada, highlighting that Indigenous women were murdered at disproportionate rates.
 She called out failures in specific cases due to systemic racism, in partnership with the Women’s Legal Action & Awareness Fund (LEAF), such as in the cases of Cindy Gladue, Colten Boushie and Tina Fontaine.
 With IAAW, Venne also established a community-based awards program for Indigenous women.

 Venne founded the organisation Women of the Métis Nation, also known as Les Femmes Michif Otipemisiwak.
+She led the creation of the "Esquao Awards" in 1995 to recognise First Nation, Métis and Inuit women in Alberta, advocating for the reclamation of the word esquao (meaning woman in Cree) and the derogatory slur squaw by women.

-In September 2008, she was elected Vice President of the Métis Nation of Alberta.
+In the early 2000s, Venne became active in the Alberta Labour History Institute (ALHI).
+In September 2008, Venne was elected Vice President of the Métis Nation of Alberta, serving in this role until 2012.
 She was a lifetime member of the Canadian Native Friendship Centre.

 In 2010, Venne was awarded a Distinguished Citizen Honorary Bachelor of Arts Degree by MacEwan University.

 In 2013, Venne presented about the state of Indigenous women's lives in Canada to United Nations Rapporteur James Anaya during his visit to Maskwacis, Alberta.